 Understanding Surfactants in Skincare

-Surfactants, short for **surface-active agents**, are the key cleansing components in skincare and haircare.
-They work by **reducing the surface tension of water**, allowing oils, dirt, and debris to be lifted from the skin and rinsed away.
-But not all surfactants are created equal—some are **gentle and nourishing**, while others can be **harsh and stripping**.
+Surfactants, short for surface-active agents, are the cleansing ingredients that help skincare and haircare products do their job.
+They work by lowering the surface tension of water so oil, dirt, buildup, and debris can be loosened from the skin or hair and rinsed away.

 Surfactant Type Skin & Hair Benefits Foaming Power Source & Extraction